 - Status (history) – field shows the cycles by the status to which issues were transitioned over time.

-- Status change date – show the metric by the historic moment of status change .
+- Status change date – shows the metric by the historic moment of status change.
 That breaks down the cycles in assignee by status and helps identifying patterns in the metric movement over time.

-- First date in assignee / Last date in assignee – are date fields that in addition might be used in ‘Time between’ , ‘Time since’ metrics.
-Like given in ‘Time in assignee’ article.
+- First date in assignee / Last date in assignee – these date fields may be used in ‘Time between’, ‘Time since’ metrics in addition, like given in ‘Time in assignee‘ article.